forsyde/aesa-radar/docs/text/00_Intro.md

 ![Reading order dependencies](figs/reading-order.pdf){#fig:reading-order}

-@fig:reading-order depicts a readin order suggestion, based on information dependencies.
-The dashed line between @sec:shallow and @sec:synth-model suggests that understanding the latter is not directly dependent on the former, but since ForSyDe-Deep sytax is derived from ForSyDe-Shallow, it is recommended to get acquainted with the ForSyDe-Shallow syntax and its equivalence with the ForSyDe-Atom syntax.
+@fig:reading-order depicts a reading order suggestion, based on information dependencies.
+The dashed line between @sec:shallow and @sec:synth-model suggests that understanding the latter is not directly dependent on the former, but since ForSyDe-Deep syntax is derived from ForSyDe-Shallow, it is recommended to get acquainted with the ForSyDe-Shallow syntax and its equivalence with the ForSyDe-Atom syntax.

 ## Application Specification{#sec:video-chain-spec label="Application Specification"}